Amazeful/helix/README.md

 [![Coverage Status](https://coveralls.io/repos/github/nicklaw5/helix/badge.svg)](https://coveralls.io/github/nicklaw5/helix)
 [![Go Reference](https://pkg.go.dev/badge/github.com/nicklaw5/helix.svg)](https://pkg.go.dev/github.com/nicklaw5/helix)

+## Forked Repo:

+This repository is a fork of nicklaw5/helix.
+It has been further modified for Amazefulbot.
+If you plan on using this repository, please check out the original version at https://github.com/nicklaw5/helix

 Twitch is always expanding and improving the available endpoints and features for the Helix API.
 The maintainers of this package will make a best effort approach to implementing new changes as they are released by the Twitch team.